Risk is an inherent feature in our lives: car accidents, illnesses, fires etc.

 Insurance is a means of transferring a financial risk to another party that is more willing and able to bear it.

-Imagine you are walking around with a sack of rocks on your shoulders, the rocks weigh heavily on you and you’d prefer not to have to carry them around.
+Imagine you are walking around carrying a sack of rocks on your shoulders.
+The rocks weigh heavily on you and you’d prefer not to have to carry them around.
 You encounter someone who is much stronger than you and has a greater willingness to carry rocks.
 You arrange with this person to carry some of your rocks in return for a fee you agree to pay them.
-Such is insurance.
-You are offloading part of the weight of your risk to another party who is more willing to carry.

 Objections to Insurance